-The kind of concrete delivery you need depends on what kind of project you are working on.
-Access is an important issue that can help to determine the best method of delivery.
-Dependent on the location of your delivery site you may require concrete to be delivered by line pump or boom.
+The concrete mix required is dependent on application but access is also an important issue which can help to determine the right supplier.
+Dependent on the location of your delivery site you may require concrete to be delivered by line pump or boom pump.
 When checking out potential suppliers ensure they have the right equipment and enough specialist concrete delivery trucks to make sure your concrete is delivered on time and hassle-free.

 How is their customer service?

 Take a moment to speak with the concrete supply companies you are considering hiring.
 Good customer service is often the sign of a strong team and a company that will be easier to work with if you were to employ them for your concrete delivery.